MCV-2024-C1-Project/Team7/README.md

 Analyzing the results, the following comments can be made:
 - The best approach is clearly DCT.
+- The aproaches that use image splitting give better results than the ones that do not.
 - DCT doesn't show decreased performance even when dealing with noisy images.
 - In general, model performance decreases when dealing with noisy or denoised images.
 - In general, model performance increases when denoising is applied, with respect to using the non-denoised dataset.